Ngāi Tahu and the consent process

 Ngāi Tahu has produced planning and reference documents which are available to help applicants identify matters of importance to iwi.
 These are called iwi management plans (IMPs).

 IMPs also provide direction on how best to avoid, remedy or mitigate effects on cultural values.
-Further guidance material for applicants on IMPs is located here.
 Copies of the IMPs are available here.